config-syncer/config-syncer/README.md

 ---

 ## Support
 We use Slack for public discussions.
-To chit chat with us or the rest of the community, join us in the [AppsCode Slack team](https://appscode.slack.com/messages/C6HSHCKBL/details/) channel `#stash`.
+To chit chat with us or the rest of the community, join us in the [AppsCode Slack team](https://appscode.slack.com/messages/C6HSHCKBL/details/) channel `#kubed`.
 To sign up, use our [Slack inviter](https://slack.appscode.com/).

-If you have found a bug with Searchlight or want to request for new features, please [file an issue](https://github.com/appscode/stash/issues/new).
+If you have found a bug with Searchlight or want to request for new features, please [file an issue](https://github.com/appscode/kubed/issues/new).